 Iowa’s Most Profitable Companies

-- Principle Financial – based in Des Moines and valued at $15.1 billion
+- Principle Financial – based in Des Moines and estimated to be worth $15.1 billion

-- Rockwell Collins – based in Cedar Rapids and valued at $12.8 billion
+- Rockwell Collins – based in Cedar Rapids and estimated to be worth $12.8 billion

-- Casey's General Stores – based in Ankeny and valued at $3.5 billion
+- Casey’s General Stores – based in Ankeny and estimated to be worth $3.5 billion

-- HNI – based in Muscatine and valued at $2.5 billion
+- HNI – based in Muscatine and estimated to be worth $2.5 billion

-- American Equity Investment Life Holding – based in West Des Moines and valued at $2.2 billion
+- American Equity Investment Life Holding – based in West Des Moines and estimated to be worth $2.2 billion